 Because of the restriction on permitting, though, vendors are in constant legal peril.
 For Ramos, the issue isn’t only threatening her constituents, but “the entrepreneurial spirit that characterizes New York.”
 She estimated that lifting the cap on food permits would generate around $70 million for New York City through increased licensing and tax revenue.
 Senator Ramos is optimistic about the bill’s prospects: She’s partnering with Assemblyman Felix Ortiz, who represents an immigrant-rich district in Brooklyn, on the initiative and is working to find co-sponsors so that it can pass committee and become law.

 Matthew Shapiro, a lawyer with the Street Vendor Project, has watched politicians try and fail to solve the permitting problem at the city level.
-Melissa Mark-Viverito, the speaker of the City Council from 2014 to 2017, pushed a bill that would have kept the cap in place but increased the number of permits.
+Melissa Mark-Viverito, the speaker of the City Council from 2014 to 2017, pushed a bill that would have kept a cap in place but increased the number of permits.
 While Mayor Bill de Blasio initially voiced his support, he ended up changing his mind.
 The bill was killed before even coming to a vote.
 Senator Ramos is the first to bring the issue to Albany, he says, describing her as “a huge champion of street vendor rights, unlike we’ve ever had before in the state, or even the city.”

 Alongside Senator Ramos’ pending legislation – which de Blasio warned would “create chaos” – the Street Vendor Project is also advocating for a new version of the city bill introduced by Mark-Viverito.
 Although de Blasio says he supports increasing the number of permits, Shapiro and the Street Vendor Project want to completely lift the cap on permits, whether the order comes from the city or the state.

 Shapiro admitted that the movement faces opposition from powerful interests beyond de Blasio.
 This includes everyone from real estate developers to business improvement districts to even some biking activists, who claim that vendors block designated lanes.
 The obstacles extend beyond permits, as well.
 Even vendors with permits often struggle to find a legal spot for their carts and face animosity from commercial businesses, which often have the city on their side.
-“Business improvement districts have whitewashed so many of our commercial corridors and filled them with chain stores that have really kind of undercut the way in which local entrepreneurs can open their own small businesses,” Senator Ramos told us.
+“Business improvement districts have whitewashed so many of our commercial corridors and filled them with chain stores that have really kind of undercut the way in which local entrepreneurs can open their own small businesses,” Senator Ramos said.